JohnnyGOX17/john-gentile-website/kb/lifestyle/quotes.md

 > The Man who says he can, and the man who says he can not..
 Are both correct

 -Confucius

+> Whether you think you can or think you can't, you're right.

+-Henry Ford

 > We suffer more in our imagination more often than in reality.